dfuse-io/example-push-notifications/README.md

 }
 ```
 ### When to refresh your JWT token
-Tokens have live span of 24h (that can vary) and need to be refresh before they expire.
+Tokens have a life span of 24h (that can vary) and need to be refreshed before they expire.
 Please see [Lifecycle of short-lived JWTs](https://docs.dfuse.io/#authentication)

-https://auth.dfuse.io/v1/auth/issue endpoint is rate limited.
+https://auth.dfuse.io/v1/auth/issue endpoint is rated limited.
 Full documentation can be found here [API key types & Rate limiting](https://docs.dfuse.io/#authentication)

 ```go